 Twenty-eight patients are included in this study.
-Twenty-four patients completed all scans (2 18F-NaF PET and 2 18F-FDG PET) and an additional 4 patients completed paired 18F-FDG PET, but not paired 18F-NaF PET scans.
+Twenty-four patients completed all scans (2F-NaF PET and 2F-FDG PET) and an additional four patients completed paired F-FDG PET, but not paired F-NaF PET scans.
 Trial accrual fell short of goal, but was stopped due to financial and logistical challenges, and not based on interim data analysis.
-Ten patients had their second scan obtained on a different scanner within the same institution (6 on the same model DSTE).
-Table 1 summarizes the patient and tumor characteristics, which were taken from metastatic biopsy (if available) or from breast primary.
-Most had hormone receptor-positive, human epidermal growth factor receptor 2-negative disease.
-The average number of prior therapies for MBC was 2.7 (range, 0-8).
-Most patients (61%) started a new endocrine therapy after scan1.
-Twenty patients received bisphosphonates, and 2 patients received an anti-RANK ligand agent.
-No patient changed bone-stabilizing agents while on the study.
-Although more than 100 lesions were identified
+Ten patients had their second scan done on a different scanner within the same institution (6 on the same model DSTE).
+Table 1 summarizes the patient and tumor characteristics which were taken from metastatic biopsy (if available) or from breast primary.
+The majority of patients had hormone receptor positive.
+HER2 negative disease.
+The average number of prior therapies for MBC was 2.7 (range 0-8).
+The majority of patients (61%) started a new endocrine therapy after Scan1.
+Twenty patients received bisphosphonates and 2 patients received an anti-RANK ligand agent.
+No patient changed bone-stabilizing agents while on study.
+Although over 100 lesions were identified among the patients, the focus of this analysis was on the index lesion and 5 most dominant lesions in each scan.
+Disease burden assessed by number of lesions per patient is shown in Table 1.